Rongmario/FormatJ/README.md

 These are the rules that keep what the author wrote.

-`keep-line-break-after-open-paren`, `keep-simple-blocks-inline` and `never-join-lines` read the author's line structure, as do `wrapping.keep-simple-{methods,lambdas,classes}-on-one-line`, `patterns.keep-simple-pattern-inline`, `switch.null-default-on-one-line` and `wrapping.throws-clause = preserve`.
-All of them ask one question, answered once: a construct is on one line when no line terminator falls between its first token and its last character.
-A comment the author kept inline is part of that line; a comment that ended one is not, so a body carrying a `//` comment was never on one line and is laid out as any other. `never-join-lines` applies wherever the layout engine has an optional break to keep, which is every wrapping decision; where the emitter writes a fixed space there is no break for it to keep.
+- `keep-line-break-after-open-paren`
+- `keep-simple-blocks-inline`
+- `never-join-lines`
+- `wrapping.keep-simple-{methods,lambdas,classes}-on-one-line`
+- `patterns.keep-simple-pattern-inline`
+- `switch.null-default-on-one-line`
+- `wrapping.throws-clause = preserve`

+- A construct is on one line when no line terminator falls between its first token and its last character.
+- A comment the author kept inline is part of that line but a comment that ended one is not
+  - Therefore, a body carrying a `//` comment was never on one line and is laid out as any other.

+- `never-join-lines` applies when there is a wrapping decision

 | Key                                                   | Values  | Default | Effect                                                   | Example                                                      |
 |-------------------------------------------------------|---------|---------|----------------------------------------------------------|--------------------------------------------------------------|